-Larceny, burglary, shoplifting, auto theft, vandalism, embezzlement and arson are often considered to be property crimes.
+Larceny, burglary, shoplifting, auto theft, vandalism, embezzlement, and arson are often considered property crimes.
 While penalties for property crimes can be severe, the penalties in general tend to be less than those for crimes against persons.
 In many cases, Oklahoma drug crimes even entail more serious penalties than property crimes.

 A Vague Distinction

 The difference between a property crime and crimes against persons might not always be clear.
 As Tulsa lawyers, we know the weight of prosecution might lean more heavily against a defendant when violence or threats of violence are alleged.
 Robbery targets property but does so by threat of violence or force.
 The FBI classifies robbery as a violent crime.
 Wikipedia writers, on the other hand, at least sometimes have considered robbery to be a property crime.
 What matters more than the classification, and of course the evidence in a particular case, is how prosecuting attorneys think they might represent allegations to jurors.

 Burglary of an occupied house, on the other hand, might be considered a property crime.
 Burglary appears in the FBI’s Uniform Crime Reporting data as a property crime.
 Yet, the Oklahoma Firearms Act of 1971 presumes that a person who unlawfully and by force enters an occupied dwelling or residence of another intends to commit an unlawful act involving force or violence.
 Okla.
 Stat. tit.
 21 § 1289.25